emca-it/ITRS-Log-Analytics-7.x/01-00-00-Introduction/01-00-00-Introduction.md

 # Introduction #

-Energy Logserver is innovation solution allowing for centralize IT systems events.
+ITRS Log Analytics is innovation solution allowing for centralize IT systems events.
 It allows for an immediately review, analyze and reporting of system logs - the amount of data does not matter.
-Energy Logserver is a response to the huge demand for storage and analysis of the large amounts of data from IT systems.
+ITRS Log Analytics is a response to the huge demand for storage and analysis of the large amounts of data from IT systems.
-Energy Logserver is innovation solution that responds to the need of effectively processing large amounts of data coming from IT environments of today's organizations.
+ITRS Log Analytics is innovation solution that responds to the need of effectively processing large amounts of data coming from IT environments of today's organizations.
 Based on the open-source project Elasticsearch valued on the marked, we have created an